maneet057/intro-to-git/README.md

 # intro-to-git
-introduction to git for webD circke og Lean in
+introduction to git for webD circle of Lean in